ModLabsCC/KPaper/README.md

 }
 ```

 Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests on the [GitHub repository](https://github.com/de-joker/kpaper) (replace with actual URL if available).
+Please feel free to submit issues, feature requests, or pull requests on the [GitHub repository](https://github.com/ModLabsCC/KPaper).

 ## Acknowledgments